 Updates on Road Site Visits The Town Board met on May 16, 2017 to visit several road sites.

-The Town Board has approved the following road work for 2017: Single seal coating on Stone Hill Road from Cedar Point to the turnaround, Hidden Springs Road, Smith Valley Road to Storandt Place, Storandt Place, and Hidden Springs Road to the turnaround.
+The Town Board has approved the following road work for 2017: Single seal coating on Stone Hill Road North from Cedar Point Road to the cul-de-sac, Hidden Springs Road from Smith Valley Road to Storandt Place, and all of Storandt Place.
 Seal coat will total $14,252.
-We have also approved road work to include a culvert on Brookview, the Meadowood road entrance, and Smith Valley Road with wedging.
+The Board also approved road work to include resurfacing over the culvert on Brookview, the Meadow Wood Road entrance, and Smith Valley Road wedging.
 Those three items total $24,109.
 This comes to a total of $38,361 in road maintenance.

 Rim of the City No Parking Enforcement Discussion As a possible example, The Town of Holland has joined the Coulee Region Joint Court through the City of Onalaska for $500 a year to enforce citations.
 Holland also has a citation ordinance but no parking ordinance.
 If the Town of Medary were to adopt a citation ordinance, we’d still have to look at methods of enforcement.
 Linda Seidel would like to have the Medary Plan Commission brought up to speed on this concern and have them look into the matter.
 The Plan Commission will meet on Tuesday, August 8, at 6 pm.

-Bridge Weight Limits/Ordinance This will be tabled until we have answers.
+Bridge Weight Limits/Ordinance This will be tabled until the Board can determine the current load limit for the bridge.

 Boundary Agreement Update Linda Seidel received a call from the City of Onalaska administrator.
 The City of Onalaska, in two separate closed meetings between their plan commission and council, decided not to move forward with the boundary agreement with Medary.
 They believe they have a good working relationship with Medary as it is.
 This means we will not be signing any boundary agreements with the City of Onalaska and will continue to move forward in our good relationship with the City of Onalaska at this time.

 Plan Commission Member Update Steve Elsen found two potential volunteers for the plan commission, Dan Moe and Mark Roth.
-Linda Seidel will contact them.
+Linda Seidel will contact them to confirm that they are willing to serve on the committee.
 We will then approve the new members at the beginning of the next board meeting.
 The Plan Commission will also need to appoint a chair at the plan commission meeting.

 Road Matters